 Lago di Como: A Lakeside Paradise 🇮🇹

-Como Province is abutting the Swiss border, making it distinct from the rest of Italy.
-It already felt like an entirely different nation, and the Swiss Alps are already visible on this part of the country.
+Como Province is literally a lakeside paradise whose metes and bounds follow the shape and contour of a lake.
+It abuts the Swiss border, making it distinct from the rest of Italy.
+It already felt like an entirely different nation, and the Swiss Alps were already visible on this part of the country.

 Before making it to Lake Como, I absolutely had no idea what it would be like.
 My sister prepared all of the itinerary and she single-handedly selected all our destinations, without any help or even discretion from me (I just wanted to be surprised 🤷🏼♂️).